Q. Are the interns paid? How much?

 Q. Are the interns employees of my company?

 A. Yes.
-Interns will be W-2 employees (not contractors) of your company and you will serve as the employer of record for the interns for the duration of the internship.
+Other than at small businesses eligible to receive a LifeSci NYC subsidy to pay their interns, interns will be W-2 employees (not contractors) of your company and you will serve as the employer of record for the interns for the duration of the internship.
 All applicable payroll taxes and costs (such as workers’ comp and unemployment insurance) must be paid by you.

 Q. Can I host more than one intern?

 A. Yes.
-There is no limit to the number of interns you can host, although the LifeSci NYC internship program might set a limit of the number of subsidies that one company or organization can receive.
+There is no limit to the number of interns you can host, although the LifeSci NYC internship program must set a limit on the number of subsidies that one company or organization can receive.

 Q. What experience do the interns have?

-A. The LifeSci NYC internship program is designed to give work experience to New York City college students, many of whom have not previously had jobs in industry.
+A. The LifeSci NYC internship program is designed to give work experience to New York City undergraduate and graduate students, many of whom have not previously had jobs in industry.
 The students are being selected based on their interest in the field and relevant academic experience.
+However, hosts are welcome to indicate specific requirements in their job descriptions to ensure that LifeSci NYC can select candidates who will have appropriate skills and experiences for the role being filled.

 Q. Do I need to check students’ work eligibility?

-Q. How do I get reimbursed by the program subsidy?
+Q. How do I qualify for the program subsidy?

 A. Unfunded startups and small businesses and nonprofits can apply to receive subsidy funds from New York City to offset student salaries for $15/hour for up to 40 hours/week for 10 weeks.
 If approved, we will let you know the process for hiring students and receiving subsidy funds.
 Note that the LifeSci NYC internship program will not be reimbursing companies for students who work more than the agreed upon total number of hours or if they work overtime hours of more than 40 hours in any week.
 It will be the hosts’ responsibility to ensure that students do not work too many hours.